dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GSDemo-Google-Map.md

 }
 ~~~

 Here, we check the product connection status first and invoke DJIBaseProduct's `getMissionManager()` method to initialize `mMissionmanager` variable.
-Next, invoke the `setMissionProgressStatusCallback()` and `setMissionExecutionFinishedCallback()` methods of DJIMissionManager and implement the two callback methods of DJIMissionManager.
-We should also implement the `DJIMissionManager.MissionProgressStatusCallback` and `DJICommonCallbacks.DJICompletionCallback` interfaces for the MainActivity class on top.
+Next, invoke the `setMissionProgressStatusCallback()` and `setMissionExecutionFinishedCallback()` methods of MissionManager and implement the two callback methods of MissionManager.
+We should also implement the `MissionManager.MissionProgressStatusCallback` and `CommonCallbacks.CompletionCallback` interfaces for the MainActivity class on top.

 We can get the mission execution status from the `missionProgressStatus()` callback, and check the mission execution result from the `onResult()` callback method.